nteract/docs/doc-contributor/createdoc-components.md

 ## Task: Creating an issue for components documentation changes or enhancements

+This may move to a General Documentation Contribution Task.

 ## Task: Installing styleguidist tool

-## Task: Documenting a new component

 ## Task: Building components documentation

 ## Task: Testing components documentation

 ## Task: Publishing the components documentation

+## Task: Documenting a new component